telerik/xamarin-forms-docs/controls/listview/listview-getting-started.md

 	this.Content = listView;
 The result will be similar to the following pictures.

-Figure 1: RadListView in Android
+Figure 1: RadListView in Android, iOS and WinRT.Phone

 ![RadListView](images/listview-getting-started.png)